ainsleydev/mondu-trade-woocommerce/README.md

 - After the buyer authorises the onboarding process in hosted checkout page.
 - Status change to accepted triggers webhook attempt buyer accepted and the email communication.
 - Status change to declined on webhook buyer declined is sent out.

+**It's recommended you still add email triggers for webhooks**, this is described below.

 ---